SEC on ABC: ESPN to be exclusive TV home, starting 2024

 “The SEC has now, has had and will have a 3:30 p.m.
 Eastern Time broadcast network game.
 The change will be from CBS to ABC,” SEC Commissioner Greg Sankey told AP.
 “So that’s a point of consistency.”

 The SEC and ESPN are already in the midst of a 20-year deal that includes a partnership on the SEC Network.
-The new deal will line up so both will end at the same time.
+The new deal will line up so both will run through the 2033-34 sports season.

 The difference in the new deal: The mid-afternoon game is less likely to be the SEC’s game of the week.
-For the first time, ESPN will be able to place SEC games in its Saturday prime-time slot, too.
+For the first time, SEC games will be available for ABC’s Saturday Night prime-time slot, too.

 “So Saturday night, prime time on ABC is the highest profile window, the biggest stage in terms of college football.
 And we love the fact that we can now bring the ABC platform into the mix, starting in 2024,” ESPN Chairman Jimmy Pitaro told AP.